-We use our Facebook, Twitter, LinkedIn and YouTube channels to keep professional court users, and organisations that represent public court users, informed about HMCTS, our services and reforms.
+We use our Facebook, Twitter, LinkedIn and YouTube channels to share information with public and professional court users, and organisations that represent that represent them.
+This includes updates about HMCTS, our staff, our services and our reforms.

 We aim to reply to general enquiries from public and professional courts users to help reduce contact through other enquiry channels.